 At Abingdon Primary School, we ensure that skills and knowledge from previous learning is revisited through metacognitive activities.
 This enables children to build on their learning which is particularly important in science due to the way the curriculum is outlined.
-For example there is two years before electricity is revisited in KS2 and thus it is imperative that previous learning is secure before progressing to teaching any new knowledge or skills.
 Formative assessment is used throughout units to inform planning and build on children's knowledge and skills.